Mellanox/mlx_steering_dump/README.md

-# mlx_steering_dump
+# mlx_steering_dump_parser
-This is Mellanox SW steering Dump Tool.
+This is Mellanox SW steering dump file parser.

 How to trigger a dump.file generation
 =====================================